 - The community dashboard reports on two key measures and also report on information only fields to demonstrate the symptoms and complexity of the patient group.

 - The monthly dashboard reports are delivered at Trust and site level and benchmarked for all participating sites: 16 hospitals and 13 community heart failure services across the region.
 Patient experience measurement commenced in May 2012 focusing at service interfaces and the patient’s perception of their information, their understanding and involvement.
 In 2015 we supported local patient groups to feedback their experience of heart failure services.

 In 2016 /17 we are supporting an ICHOM pilot project to integrate PROMS into our existing community measure datasets in four community heart failure teams who see ‘all cause’ heart failure patients.

 Pathways were not joined up between care providers, snap shot audit in primary care and acute settings showed sub optimised treatment and a lack of supported self-care.
 Detailed metrics covered early and appropriate diagnosis, optimised management, discharge and personalised care planning and end of life care across primary, community and acute settings.

-Referring to NICE guidelines (CG108, CG187) and Quality Standards (QS9, QS103, QS15) we examined the variations demonstrated in the NHFA reports running since 2007.
+Referring to NICE guidelines (CG108 - now updated and replaced by NG106, CG187) and Quality Standards (QS9, QS103, QS15) we examined the variations demonstrated in the NHFA reports running since 2007.
 Regional clinical leadership and expertise was crucial, designing appropriate metrics using the evidence, gaining clinical consensus and then having providers of the different parts of the pathway come together to review their respective performance against the metrics and how they can work together better in the interests of the patient.
 EQ is a large scale change programme which uses various quality improvement tools including driver diagrams and process mapping to create a culture of sharing best practice across the region.